yuqingc/daenerys/devlog.md

 - Remove `dist` directory.
 Make webpack put my html in `dist`.
 - `npm start` create no `dist` directory on the disk.
 It creates dist in memory instead.
 - `build` to build and create output files on the disk.

+### Nov 7 2017

+- Express.js with Webpack Middleware finally worked, probably because of the new version (3.8.0) of Webpack.
+- I added the Webpack Hot Middleware (HMR) to my express server.
+(See api of 'webpack-hot-middleware' docs in npm)